Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_analysis.md

 effect.

 #### Other Device Worst Case
-The worst case is identical to the I2C definition.
-Depends on:
-* FILTSCL
-Does not depend on:
-* FILTSDA
+* according to the datasheet, the `i.MX RT1062` does not compensate for the fall times of SDA or SCL
+* for a particular set of register settings the worst case scenario is that the SDA fall time is very long and the SCL fall time is very short
+* both of these edges are controlled by the `i.MX RT1062` itself and they're both very short (< 8 ns) and nearly identical
+* it's therefore safe to ignore the worst case scenario when configuring the device

 ### t<sub>SU;STO</sub> Setup Time for STOP Condition
 ![t<sub>SU;STO</sub> Setup Stop Time](images/setup_stop.png)

 #### Notes
 * controlled entirely by the master device

+Confirmed it depends on:
+* PRESCALE
+* SCL rise time
+* FILTSCL

+Confirmed it does not depend on:
+* FILTSDA

 #### I2C Specification
 * occurs before a STOP